oclipa/javascript-cheat-sheet/README.md

 ## Javascript

-Javascript is what is termed a multi-paradigm language, which means that it supports multiple different approaches to programming.
-In particular it supports:

-   * Prototypal Inheritance
-   * Functional Programming

 * What are two-way data binding and one-way data flow, and how are they different?
 * What are the pros and cons of monolithic vs microservice architectures?
 * What is asynchronous programming, and why is it important in JavaScript?